phkaeser/wlmaker/doc/ROADMAP.md

   * Generate from XDG repository ([#90](https://github.com/phkaeser/wlmaker/issues/90)).

 * Bug fixes
+  * Fix keyboard input not working for Firefox.
   * Resize-from-left jitter observed on the raspi or with gnome-terminal.
   * Particularly when using large decorations, there is resize jitter.
   * When switching workspace, pointer state appears to be reset.